pisv/gethandly.wiki-playground/Step-Two.md

     }
 ```

-As you can see, this method delegates all the hard work to a new class,
+As you can see, this method delegates all the hard work to the class
 `FooFileStructureBuilder`, which extends the Handly-provided `StructureHelper`:

 ```java